cmatskas/dfedemo/ASP.NET_Core_workshop.md

 services.AddDbContext<DataDbContext>(options => options.UseSqlServer(Configuration["DataConnection"]));
 ```

+You also need to ensure that the new pages are accessible from the Navigation Bar.
+Find the `_Layout.cshtml` and add the missing links to your new application sections.

 ## 3. Adding CRUD Views and Controllers

 In Visual Studio, right-click on the **Controllers** folder and choose **"Add new Scaffolded item…"**.